deepcoder/ha-zha-query-tools/README.md

 ws04.py

 This program tries to display ZHA devices based on their 'neighbor' relationship.
 It also records a SQLite database of the data returned by each web socket call to ZHA.
 Devices seems to stay in ZHA until you delete them, so this routine displays and records when a device goes 'OFFLINE' to the ZHA coordinator.
 It also records the length of time between when the coordinator sees a device and the devices RSSI and LQI values.
 Still trying to understand how to interpret this data.
+Run this program in tmux or other background way to have it collect data over time.
+And also so you can get another view of the current state of your ZHA zigbee network.

 Example output: